storacha/specs/w3-account.md

 ## Free provider

 web3.storage offers one "free provider" per account.
-It will be denied if a `consumer` space is not specified or has already been applied.
+It will be denied if a `consumer` space is not specified or if account has already claimed it with a different `consumer` space.

 Note that adding the "free provider" to a space more than once has no effect _(even when obtained through different accounts)_, because a space has _set_ of providers, and "free provider" is either in that set or not.